igemsoftware2020/Rochester/README.md

 # Rochester
-Our Rochester team has five modeling projects and two software projects for iGEM 2020.
+Our Rochester team has five modeling projects, two software projects, and four hardware projects for iGEM 2020.
 To learn more about our project, see our wiki: https://2020.igem.org/Team:Rochester.

 ## Model